Bubblin-Superbooks/we/interim/prepared.markdown

 "But what does it all mean?"

 "I don't know.
 Nobody knows as yet.
 That's the worst of it.
-I feel only that the current is on, the spark is jumping, and if not today, then tomorrow Yet perhaps they will not have time
+I feel only that the current is on, the spark is jumping, and if not today, then tomorrow Yet perhaps they will not have time"

-"

 It has been a long while since I ceased to understand who they are and who we are.
 I do not understand what I want; do I want them to have or not to have enough time?